pedrolink/pedrolink/README.md

 # Hey 👋

-My name is Pedro Link
+My name is Pedro Link.
+I'm from Brazil.

-I'm from Brazil 🇧🇷 I'm computer scientist, that has been working as a Full Stack or Beck-end developer since 2017. 💻
+I'm computer scientist, that has been working as a Full Stack or Beck-end developer since 2017. 💻

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.